Baby oil, also known as mineral oil, has been around for years.

 …including testing different levels of essential oils, carrier oils, etc.

-Secondly, when you try a professionally made beard oil (again, check our guide if you are looking for recommendations), you have a baseline for comparison.
+Secondly, when you try a professionally made beard oil, you have a baseline for comparison.

 This way when you go to make your own, you know what to expect for the final product.